gabepoissant/TMDb-Movie-Analysis/README.md

 I’ll repeat the same process to convert the weekday column into their proper names.

 #### Percentile Columns

-Next, I’d like to create some rankings of our films.
+Now, I’d like to create some rankings of our films.

 First, I’ll filter our data by descending profit, so our highest profit films are at the top.